 - Yorkshire Terrier– the Yorkshire Terrier is a small, energetic dog that’s perfect for children.
 They are also considered to be hypoallergenic because they don’t have any heavy shedding or dander.
 Yorkies make great dogs for older kids who want a pet but not something too demanding of their time and attention.
 The Yorkie is definitely one of the little dogs that is a good non-shedding choice.
 Health issues of the breed include epilepsy, patellar luxation and hypothyroidism.

 Poodle – Poodles come in several sizes, so there is a poodle to fit in all needs and lifestyles.
 Sizes range from the Tiny Teacup Poodle, weighing 3-5 pounds to the Standard Poodle, weighing in at 70 pounds plus.
 Poodles have tightly curled hair that does not shed but will mat if not regularly brushed and professionally groomed.
 Often poodle owners choose to clip their dog’s hair close for easy maintenance.
 Poodles generally are real clowns and enjoy playing with the children in the family.
+The poodle is usually easy to train.
 Health concerns in the breed include epilepsy, patellar luxation, and hypothyroidism.

 Soft Coated Wheaten Terrier – The Wheaten Terrier is a dog that likes to be active and should be exercised daily.
 This hypoallergenic breed does well with kids and usually readily adapts to his environment, whether that be city life or country life.
 This silky-coated dog needs regular brushing to prevent his hair from matting.

 Portuguese Water Dog – The Portuguese Water Dog is a larger breed that would do well in an active family who likes outdoor activities.
+This low-shed breed would make a great dog for kids who suffer from allergies.
 This is the hypoallergenic dog that President Obama chose for his daughter who was allergic to dogs.
 This breed requires grooming to keep his waterproof coat in top shape.

 Schnauzer – The Schnauzer is an active breed that enjoys living in an active family with kids.
-This hypoallergenic dog breed comes in three sizes; Miniature, Standard and the Giant Schnauzer, so there is one for every age child.
+This hypoallergenic dog breed comes in three sizes; Miniature Schnauzer, Standard Schnauzer and the Giant Schnauzer, so there is one for every age child.
 The breed does require regular grooming to prevent his coat from matting.
 The schnauzer tends to be a protective breed that will guard his family.

 Maltese – The Maltese dog is small size dog and known to be brave and fearless.
 This non-shedding dog would probably do best in a home with older children due to being more fragile despite the fact that they view themselves as big and bad.
 The Maltese requires regular grooming of their silky hair.